 Moving rehabilitation services off site means service users gain real life work experience, such as dealing with the public and working with customers.
 Summer 2013 saw the trust move its entire corporate staff off of the St Bernard’s site to Armstrong Way in Southall.

-Our redevelopment team also continues to work closely with service leads, staff and patients to identify suitable, alternative accommodation for other local services, and those currently located in buildings at the front of the site earmarked for sale to raise vital funding for future site redevelopment.
+Our redevelopment team also continues to work closely with service leads, staff and patients to identify suitable, alternative accommodation for other local services, and those previously located in buildings at the front of the site which have now been sold.

 How can I find out more or get involved?